CFAV Quest

-CFAV Quest was an oceanographic research/acoustic vessel used by the Royal Canadian Navy and Defence Research and Development Canada.
-It was the only ship with this capability in the fleet.
+CFAV Quest was a specially quieted acoustic research vessel equipped for associated oceanographic and bathymetric/geologic data collection.
+The ship was operated by the Royal Canadian Navy and Defence Research and Development Canada and was the only ship with this capability in the fleet.
 Based out of Halifax, Nova Scotia, Quests crew were civilian members of the Canadian Department of National Defence and the ship was classified as an auxiliary vessel (CFAV).
 In 2016 it was announced the ship was to be divested and ultimately decommissioned by the end of the year.

 Design

-The Quest-class oceanographic research vessel was designed for oceanographic and hydrographic research for the Royal Canadian Navy.
+Quest was specifically designed as a quiet vessel for open ocean acoustics and related oceanographic and hydrographic research for the Royal Canadian Navy with extreme measures taken to isolate ship's machinery noise from the ocean.
+The ship was designed to operate in light ice conditions.
 The ship displaced 2130 LT and was 71.6 m long overall with a beam of 12.8 m and a draught of 4.6 m.
 The ship was fitted with a small helicopter platform capable of handling light helicopters but this was later removed and converted to a rear crane platform.

 Quest was a diesel electric, twin shaft, twin rudder ship.
 The vessel was equipped with two 10-cylinder Fairbanks-Morse 38D8 diesel engines driving two GE electric motors.
 This gave the ship a speed of 15 kn.
 The vessel had an effective range of 10000 nmi at 12 kn for 35 days.

+Machinery was isolated with special measures to prevent noise from radiating to the sea.
+The twin diesel electric generator sets and other equipment were specially mounted and isolated with noise bulkheads for that purpose in normal propulsion.
+A gas turbine generator set in an acoustically isolated compartment was used for quiet operations at speeds below 7 kn or drifting.
+Special quiet propellers designed by the National Research Council of Canada in 1964 were ten years later obsolete for quiet operation with new, quieter, ones being designed in cooperation with the Netherlands Ship Model Basin (NSMB).

+A mid-life update was performed in 1997–1999.
+This included updated communications and navigational hardware along with improved noise insulation.